Brighter-bits/AdventOfCode2024/ReadME.md

 There's probably a better way to do it, but I'm quite happy with my solution.
 I had to switch up how python handled the mask though, as previously it was a binary number which played nice, but I had to change it to an integer which just so happened to not have a digit greater than 2.
 Overall, good day, if I hadn't slept through most of it.

+# Day 8

+I've only slept 1/4 of the day away (I need to fix my sleep schedule).
+First part looks simple enough (though I always say that).
+First, make a separate 2D array for each kind of node, get the distances, multiply by -1 to get the opposite direction.
+Then once you have all of the antinodes, overlay all of the arrays and count.

+Perfect, now I just need to do the same, but continue extrapolating the vector until it goes out of bounds!
+It was going well, until I found that apparently this time each antenna also is an antinode.

+Added that and it worked perfectly